 Interim Physios and Physiotherapy Competency Exam (PCE)

 PABC continues to advocate on behalf of Interim Physios who have been impacted by PCE cancellations since 2020.
-There are meetings and planning happening every day, and this information will inevitably change.
+There are meetings and planning happening, and this information will inevitably change.
 We will keep members updated on the latest information via email and on this page as it becomes available.

 “The Board is closely following the situation and, as outlined by the CEO below, is putting many hours of advocacy into this issue on behalf of all affected members.
 Although this is a national issue, it does fall into provincial jurisdiction; hence PABC’s Board and CEO are actively involved in advocating for solutions.
 We have offered, and continue to offer, assistance to CAPR to run a BC exam.
 This appears especially relevant given the huge variability in COVID-19 impacts from province to province.”

 UBC Successfully Administers Virtual Exams for 346 Interims in BC